graphql/graphql-spec/spec/Section 5 -- Validation.md

 ** Explanatory Text **

-If multiple fields selections with the same response names are encountered during execution, the field and arguments to execute and the resulting value should be unambiguous.
+If multiple field selections with the same response names are encountered during execution, the field and arguments to execute and the resulting value should be unambiguous.
 Therefore any two field selections which might both be encountered for the same object are only valid if they are equivalent.